Applying the “Gate Control Theory”

 Mental: Focusing on the pain, boredom, lack of routine, non-adaptive attitudes, diminished purpose/meaning

-Behavioral: Withdrawal from positive activities, isolation & lack of connection, poor sleep and energy management
+Behavioral: Withdrawal from positive activities, isolation and lack of connection, poor sleep and energy management

 Some things that CLOSE the gate more?